DeSoto High School (Texas): Athletics

-State Championships
+State championships

 The DeSoto Baseball team won State Championships in 1979 and 1985.

 The Lady Eagle track and field team won a State Championship in 2007 followed by three consecutive State Championships in 2011, 2012, and 2013.
 They also won 5 straight titles in 2016, 2017, 2018, 2019 and 2021 bringing their total to 9 State Championships.

 The Eagle Boys' Track and Field team won State Titles in 2012 and 2016.

 The Boys' Basketball team won the Texas 5A State Championship in 2003 and 2009.
 In 2016, the boys' team won the 6A State Championship, upsetting #1 ranked Atacostia High 73–54.

 In 2016, the Varsity Football team won the 6A Division II State Championship in the AT&T Stadium.
 This was the first State Football Championship in school history.
+DeSoto won the State Championship again in 2022 and 2023.

 In 2021, the Varsity Girls Basketball team won the Texas 6A State Championship over an undefeated Cypress Creek High School (Texas).
 This was the first Girls State Basketball Championship in school history.
 In 2022, the Girls Basketball team would win a repeat championship title bringing their total to two state titles.

 Rivalry

 For decades, DeSoto High has maintained a popular rivalry against their regional foe the Cedar Hill High School Longhorns.
 The rivalry has been deemed the "Battle of Belt Line".
 DeSoto has an even longer rivalry with Duncanville High School.

+The earliest DHS rivalry was with Lancaster High School, DeSoto on the West and Lancaster to the East of Interstate 35.
+Pranks against each other in the 70's-80's included: Live goats tied to front door of school, and paint dumped atop the bronze eagle statue that sits in front of the building.

-Marching Band
+Marching band

-DeSoto Eagle Band is a 100+ music group that represents the school at athletic games, band competitions, parades, and other events.
+DeSoto Eagle Band is a 90+ music group that represents the school at athletic games, band competitions, parades, and other events.